octoparse/Scrape-Google-Maps-by-Octoparse/README.md

 ---

+## Catalog

+1. Go to web page
+2. Create a pagination loop
+3. Build a loop item

+---

-1. Go to web page - to open the target web page
+## 1. Go to web page - to open the target web page
 In this tutorial, the first step is a little different.
 We should set "Browser" in "Settings" in order to open Google Maps correctly in Octoparse since default browser cannot open Google Maps correctly.

 * Create a task with "Advanced Mode" in "Home" page.